openssl/otc/futures.md

   - Should we add such flags for public functions where failure is really bad?
     As an API change, this would be major release material.

+- Amend the test framework to be more amenable to running on embedded platforms